 The estimated cost of your planned admission can be found at Admissions Buddy*.

 Access Admissions Buddy* here

 *some wards may be configured differently**with shared bedroom facilities

 The hospital will try to provide you with a bed in the ward type of your choice.
 If your choice is not available during admission, an alternative will be offered to you.
 You will be transferred to a bed in your ward type of choice once it is available.

 Request for Change in Accommodation

-You may request to switch ward type at any time during hospitalization.
-Just approach your ward nurses to arrange it.
+You may request to switch ward type at any time during hospitalisation (subject to availability).
+Please approach our care team to make the arrangements.
 If you request to switch from a private ward (A, B1) to a ward with subsidies (B2, C), you will have to be financially assessed by our hospital's medical social workers.

 When you are admitted to the hospital, we hope to get you settled and comfortable as quickly as possible.
 Admission is usually done in the A&E or the ward.

 If your employer provides medical coverage for hospitalisation, please bring along: